Miscellaneous University Regulations

 Students should keep their address information current on Webster.
 This includes campus address, permanent mailing address, or parents’ addresses.
-Students not in residence halls can update all of these addresses online at http://webster.bradley.edu.
+Students not in residence halls can update all of these addresses online.

 A transcript of credits is an authentic copy or printout of the student’s academic record.
 No partial transcripts will be issued.
-Transcripts are released only on written request of the individual concerned.
-This order must be placed in person or by mail to the Registrar’s Office.
-No phone orders can be accepted.
-Bradley University has authorized both the National Student Clearinghouse and Transcripts on Demand to provide transcript ordering via the web at http://www.studentclearinghouse.org or https://iwantmytranscript.com/bradley.
-There is an online processing fee in addition to the $7.00 fee for each copy ordered and is payable in advance for transcripts.
+Transcripts are released only by written request of the individual concerned.
+Orders can be placed online, in person, or by mail to the Registrar’s Office.
+Phone orders will not be accepted.
+Bradley University has authorized both the National Student Clearinghouse and Parchment to provide transcript ordering via online.
+There is an online processing fee in addition to the $7.00 fee for each copy ordered and is payable in advance.

-No student who is indebted to the University in any way will be issued a transcript until the debt is cleared by the office concerned.
+No student who is indebted to the University will be issued a transcript until the debt is cleared by the office concerned.
 Bradley University does not issue nor certify copies of transcripts from other institutions.

-For more information on ordering transcripts, please visit the Registrar's website at bradley.edu/offices/academic/registrar/transcripts/.
+For more information on ordering transcripts, please visit the Registrar's website.

 No report of grades is sent for the student whose financial account with the University has not been settled in full, nor will the grades be available on the Web.
 Likewise no diploma, professional certificate, transcript of credit, or other information concerning academic record is given until the student’s account has been cleared.